Codeinwp/themeisle-companion/readme.txt

 == Frequently Asked Questions ==

-= How I can get support for this contact form plugin ? =
+= How I can get support for this plugin ? =

 You can learn more about Orbit Fox Companion and ask for help by <a href="https://themeisle.com/contact/"  >visiting ThemeIsle website</a>.

-= What can i do with this plugin =
+= What can I do with this plugin =

 This plugin extends the features of your themes by adding numerous widgets if you are using Zerif and Hestia themes and some modules for sharing and reporting for general use.